gilbox/spark-scroll/README.md

 ## Keeping Formulas up-to-date

-An element with a spark-scroll(-animate) directive which utilizes formulas will need to recalculate formula-based scroll positions any time the element changes position relative to the viewport.
+An element with a spark-scroll(-animate) directive which utilizes formulas will need to recalculate formula-based scroll positions any time the element changes position relative to the document element.
 With the exception of a window resize event (which spark-scroll watches for automatically), spark-scroll doesn't know when to update formula-calculated scroll positions.
 In order to keep spark-scroll up-to-date employ one or both of the following techniques: